Chemical Weathering of Rocks

 The greatest impact of this process is observed on ferrous minerals.

-Oxygen present in humid air reacts with iron grains in the rocks to form a yellow or red oxide of iron.
+Humid-air oxygen combines with iron grains in the rocks to create a yellow or red iron oxide.

 This is called rusting of the iron.